Action Bronson: 2012–2013: Major-label deal and Saaab Stories

-In August 2012, it was announced Paul Rosenberg signed Action Bronson to a management deal with Goliath Artists, which also houses names such as Eminem, The Alchemist, Blink-182 and Danny Brown.
+In August 2012, it was announced Paul Rosenberg signed Action Bronson to a management deal with Goliath Artists.
 In the same month, Bronson was featured on Odd Future-rapper Domo Genesis and American hip hop producer The Alchemist's collaborative album No Idols, on tracks "Elimination Chamber" (featuring Earl Sweatshirt and Vince Staples) and "Daily News" (featuring SpaceGhostPurrp and Earl Sweatshirt).
 Later that year Action Bronson joined both Warner Bros.
 Records, via media company VICE, and concert booking agency NUE.
 On November 15, 2012, Bronson released Rare Chandeliers, a collaborative mixtape with the Alchemist.

 In March 2013, Bronson performed at the Coachella Valley Music and Arts Festival and later that month was featured on XXL Magazine's 2013 Freshman Class, a list of up-and-coming rappers.
 In May 2013, Action Bronson was moved to Atlantic Records, and subsequently released an extended play (EP) titled Saaab Stories, on June 11, 2013.
 The EP was produced entirely by American music producer Harry Fraud and features guest appearances from fellow American rappers Raekwon, Wiz Khalifa, and Prodigy.
-Released as a digital download only, the EP was preceded by the single, "Strictly 4 My Jeeps".
-In July 2013, he indicated wanting to get fellow Queens-bred rappers, Nas and Kool G Rap, on his major-label debut album, but unfortunately couldn't get them on.
+The EP was preceded by the single, "Strictly 4 My Jeeps".
+In July 2013, he indicated a desire to collaborate with fellow Queens-bred rappers Nas and Kool G Rap on his major-label debut album, but was ultimately unsuccessful.
 Also in July, Bronson announced his major-label debut album would be released in early 2014.

 On November 1, 2013, Bronson released Blue Chips 2, the second installment in his Blue Chips series, in promotion of the album.
 On October 28, 2013, Funkmaster Flex announced he would be hosting an upcoming Action Bronson mixtape.
 Production was revealed to be coming from Erick Sermon, Mike Will Made It, DJ Mustard and Jahlil Beats.
 In a November 2013 interview with Rolling Stone, Bronson stated that he would have Kool G Rap and Mobb Deep, featured on his upcoming album.